 Terrance Patterson was born March 10, 1929 in a small northern Colorado town.
 It was in Colorado he discovered his true passions of history and art.

 Terrance developed a business in affordable art castings in hydrocal, which are sold nationally and shipped world wide.
-His beloved wife, Betty Jo, and his son Todd and wife Jill keep the memory of him alive by operating his business today.
+His beloved wife, Betty Jo, has since passed away, but his family keeps the memory of him alive by operating his business today.

 His love of the west and western culture served as a motivator in his art.
 His portrayal of people and animals of the west show a deep sensitivity to these unique personalities that so many have forgotten.